KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     Image styles

-Inside you can also will find a new property called *Widget Themes*.
-For more explanation please refer to the dedicated section.
+As you can see, inside the list of settings you will find a new one called *Widget Themes*.
+For more explanation on this setting please refer to the dedicated section.

 Chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~